 Privacy Enhancing Technologies

-Aridhia uses anonymisation methods at more than one point in the process when making data available for analytics purposes within our AnalytiXagility platform.
+Aridhia offers anonymisation services in relation to data being introduced to the Aridhia DRE platform.
 Data sent from clinical datasets into research datasets within the platform are always split in a way that maximises data confidentiality.
 Researchers can only access key datasets via the use of robust, industry standard security systems.
 This ensures we always know where, when and by whom data is used.

 Contracts of Employment

-These employees also complete the Medical Research Council (MRC) Research Data and Confidentiality course.
-This e-learning course explores the concepts of confidentiality and data protection and aims to provide users with a framework and tools to interpret the requirements for research with confidence.
+Aridhia Data Scientists and Aridhia DRE consultants have completed training on MRC Good Research Practice and MRC Research Data and Confidentiality courses exploring the concepts of confidentiality and data protection and aiming to provide users with a framework and tools to interpret the requirements for research with confidence.

 Information should be captured once, at the point of care.
 This ensures high levels of data quality and reduces the burden of information collection on health services.
 Confidentiality, security and clinical safety are paramount when using clinical information systems.
 Organisations such International Standards Organisation (ISO), the World Health Organisation and Governments across the globe provide standards in each of these areas.